kaliypsocraft/something-awesome/REPORT.md

 - Be mindful and intentional in everything I do and be methodical in my thinking
 ## Week 6
  ### What I did?
+- Finished half my picoCTF wargame challenges
+- About a 1/3 way through the write-ups
+- Did some research into a cryptographic data structure called a vector commitment.
   ### What I need to improve?
 -
   ### How to fix errors?